 No hard credit pull.
 Checking rates won't affect your score and takes less time than reading another term sheet.

-How to Actually Qualify for a $500K Line of Credit
+Check My RateHow to Actually Qualify for a $500K Line of Credit

-Qualifying for a $500K LOC is harder than a VC handshake dinner, but the bar is transparent and achievable.
-Most online lenders require at least $50K in monthly revenue, 24 months of operating history and a personal FICO above 680 (Fundera Lending Benchmarks, 2025).
+Most online lenders require at least $50K in monthly revenue.
+They also need 24 months of operating history and a personal FICO above 680 (Fundera Lending Benchmarks, 2025).

-Interest rate reality: Average business LOC rates in Q1 2026 ranged from 8.5 percent for bank-backed facilities to 28.9 percent for online lenders serving sub-700-score applicants (Federal Reserve Small Business Credit Survey, 2026).
-Check current business LOC rate benchmarks before you compare any offer to your RBF quote.
+Interest rate reality: Average business LOC rates in Q1 2026 ranged from 8.5 percent for bank facilities to 28.9 percent for online lenders.
+Sub-700-score applicants got rates at the higher end (Federal Reserve Small Business Credit Survey, 2026).

-For founders earlier in their operating timeline, startup lines of credit explained covers the lender categories that will actually consider businesses under 18 months old.
+For founders earlier in their operating timeline, startup lines of credit explained covers the lender categories that will consider businesses under 18 months old.
 That's a shorter list, but it's not empty.

 Frequently Asked Questions